 Open Source is not just about using freely available libraries, components, or tools to optimize your own software production anymore.
 It is strategic, unfolds for projects like Gardener, and that in the meantime has also reached the Board Room.

 #2 Solving Concrete Challenges by Co-Innovation

-Users of a particular product or service increasingly vote/decide for open source variants, such as project Gardener.
-Because that allows them to freely innovate and solve concrete challenges by developing exactly what they require (see FI-TS example).
+Users of a particular product or service increasingly vote/decide for open source variants, such as project Gardener, because that allows them to freely innovate and solve concrete challenges by developing exactly what they require (see FI-TS example).
 This user-centric process has tremendous advantages.
 It clears out the middleman and other vested interests.
 You have access to the full code.
 And lastly, if others start using and contributing to your innovation, it allows enterprises to secure their investments for the long term.
-And that’s re-enforces point #1 for enterprises that yet have to create a strategic Open Source Program Office.
+And that re-enforces point #1 for enterprises that have yet to create a strategic Open Source Program Office.

 #3 Cloud Native Skills

 Gardener solves problems by applying Kubernetes and Kubernetes principles itself.
 Developers and operators who obtain familiarity with Kubernetes will immediately notice and appreciate our concept and can contribute intuitively.
 The Gardener maintainers feel responsible to facilitate community members and contributors.
 Barriers will further be reduced by our ongoing landscaper and documentation efforts.
 This is why we are so confident on Gardener adoption.

 The Gardener team is gladly welcoming new community members, especially regarding adoption and contribution.
 Feel invited to try out your very own Gardener installation, join our Slack channel or community calls.
 We’re looking forward to seeing you there!